Kristina01111000/brandingclassnotes/README.md

  probably light blue and medium green, and a cream?

-~font for heading: adamina
+~ font for heading: adamina
-~font for other text: quattrocento
+~ font for other text: quattrocento
+~ The primary color will be #00ff7f
+~ The secondary color will be #65c8f2